 Felicia Fahey, PhD, Founder

-Felicia graduated from UC Berkeley with a B.A. in Comparative Literature and completed a Ph.D. in Latin American Cultural Studies at UC Santa Cruz.
+Felicia graduated from UC Berkeley with a BA in Comparative Literature and completed a PhD in Literature and Cultural Studies at UC Santa Cruz.
 She is the author of The Will to Heal: Narrative Recovery in the Novels of Latina Authors and of numerous academic articles.
 Her academic experience, in learning, teaching and advising spans the Small Ivy Leagues, faith affiliated colleges, and both public and private educational institutions worldwide.
 She currently serves as a Director of Independent Studies at the Institute for Doctoral Studies in the Visual Arts.
 Felicia is fluent in Spanish and has lived abroad in Vienna, Madrid, and Buenos Aires.

 Felicia has a unique gift for connecting with students and their families to facilitate their desired academic trajectories.
 With a solid understanding of the complex, competitive and stressful academic environment for this generation of young people, Felicia creates a safe, structured process and elicits the essential qualities that bring student applications to life.
 As a college instructor of creative writing, autobiographical narrative, and expository composition, Felicia's work is grounded in multiple teaching methodologies and current practices in academia shaping the admissions process, classroom learning, career development and graduation trends.